 Informed of Dutch objections to the working paper, W. Walton Butterworth, director of the State Department's Office of Far Eastern Affairs, attempted to telephone du Bois.
 Unable to reach him, Ogburn, or Livengood, Butterworth left a message with Donald M. Davies, a vice consul in Batavia: The department had not yet received the full text of the proposal and "hoped" that du Bois "could keep the situation fluid" until Washington officials had examined the document's details.
-The department assumed that the working paper was "entirely consonant with the Renville" principles and had been submitted "in an entirely personal and informal manner."
-Finally, Butterworth and his Washington colleagues "hoped" that the proposal was not a "squeeze play" directed at the Netherlands.18 sympathized with the Netherlands point of view, had reminded Washington of the deep-rooted Dutch conviction that non-Republican Indonesians deserved "at least as much if not more consideration" than the Republic.
+Moreover, the department assumed that the working paper was "entirely consonant with the Renville" principles and had been submitted "in an entirely personal and informal manner."
+Finally, Butterworth and his Washington colleagues "hoped" that the proposal was not a "squeeze play" directed at the Netherlands.

+On June 11, du Bois spoke directly with Butterworth, who asked about his reaction to a suggestion by Ambassador Baruch for a "consultation" at the State Department that would include du Bois and a representative of the US embassy at The Hague.
+Baruch, who generally sympathized with the Netherlands point of view, had reminded Washington of the deep-rooted Dutch conviction that non-Republican Indonesians deserved "at least as much if not more consideration" than the Republic.
 Du Bois rejected the idea of returning to Washington.
 A visit at this time, he said, would suggest that he had been recalled because the department did "not back up my action."
 Butterworth replied that he "wouldn't do anything to give that impression."
 After asking about details of the working paper's distribution, Butterworth said that he had heard a report he "didn't like"-the document was an Australian "squeeze play."
 Du Bois denied the allegation.
 "If the Aussies hadn't gone along with us," he said, "I'd have gone it alone."
-19